opencollective/opencollective-frontend/scripts/publish-components/static/README.md

-# Open Collective Frontend components
+# Doohi Collective Frontend components

-This project is an extract of the [Open Collective Frontend](https://github.com/opencollective/opencollective-frontend) components.
-It is meant to be used as a library of React components for Open Collective projects such as our [Frontend Template](https://github.com/opencollective/opencollective-frontend-template).
+This project is an extract of the [Doohi Collective Frontend](https://github.com/opencollective/opencollective-frontend) components.
+It is meant to be used as a library of React components for Doohi Collective projects such as our [Frontend Template](https://github.com/opencollective/opencollective-frontend-template).

 ## How to add this to your project